AdobeDocs/analytics.en/help/technotes/terms.md

   * Legacy admin tools, where report suite settings in Adobe Analytics are managed.
 In previous versions of Adobe Analytics, user permissions were also managed here.
 See [Admin Tools](/help/admin/admin/c-admin-tools.md) in the Admin user guide.
   * The Adobe admin console, where product access is provisioned and user permissions are managed.
 See [Admin Console](/help/admin/admin-console/home.md) in the Admin user guide.
 * **Allocation:** If a conversion variable encounters more than one value during a visit, the variable's allocation setting determines which value is kept.
 See [Conversion variables](/help/admin/admin/conversion-var-admin/conversion-var-admin.md) in the Admin user guide.
+* **Analysis Workspace:** Browser solution for building robust, custom analysis projects and democratizing insights.
+Offers more report flexibility than Reports and Analytics.
 * **Anomaly:** Detected using statistical modeling to automatically find unexpected trends in data.
 The model analyzes metrics and determines a lower bound, upper bound, and expected range of values.
 See [Anomaly Detection](/help/analyze/analysis-workspace/virtual-analyst/c-anomaly-detection/anomaly-detection.md) in the Analyze user guide.
 * **AppMeasurement:** The code library used to gather data and send it to Adobe.
 See the [Homepage](/help/implement/home.md) of the Implement user guide.
 * **ASI slot:** No longer exists.
 In previous versions of Adobe Analytics, ASI slots provided a temporary report suite container to view segmented data.
 In the current version of Adobe Analytics, segments can be applied instantly to any report.